 With the wide-angle lens photography already briefly explained in the first part, I figure that some further regular lens explanation is required.

-The standard lens has a viewing angle of around 50 to 55 degrees (similar to the human eye), making it comfortable on the eyes.
+The standard lens has a viewing angle of around 50 to 55 degrees (similar to the human eye), making it comfortable for the eyes.
 In comparison, the wide-angle lens shoots widely, allowing it to fit more items in the shot.

 A wide-angle lens isn’t as flexible as its regular counterparts.
 The wide-angle isn’t that great at shooting subjects at a far distance, partly because there already exists a lens that does just that.

 You could say that wide-angle lenses are the opposite of the standard lens.
 The more specific the camera is, the more expensive and less flexible it becomes.
 But they sure shine their brightest in their comfort zone.